Is OpenStack dead?Paul Adam

 4. Private Cloud and OpenStack: It is an area to watch, as AWS continues to roll ahead, there will be plenty of news on private cloud including Microsoft long-awaited Azure Stack slated to be launched in mid-2017 with HPE and Dell as HW infra partners.
 AWS has proven the public cloud economics, availability, reliability, scale, features are all sufficient and could never be recreated and matched by any customer in-house.
 All of this means bad for private cloud, however I do believe that managed private cloud and esp. in niche GEOs will remain around.
 However, I do believe, far more spending will take place in public cloud versus private cloud as we move forward.
 There are still reasons for private cloud such as regulatory and compliance, so companies in regulated industries will continue to need highly controlled build-outs.

-In a nutshell, I don’t believe OpenStack is dead but it is definitely going through near-death experiences with plenty of bad news in the form of mass corporate exodus (due to AWS, not as such due to OpenStack), private businesses realizing they could never rebuild an AWS-like cloud in-house with anything (including OpenStack), and last wave of startups in OpenStack space going under.
+In a nutshell, I don’t believe OpenStack is dead but it has definitely gone through near-death experiences with plenty of bad news in the past in the form of mass corporate exodus (due to AWS, not as such due to OpenStack), private businesses realizing they could never rebuild an AWS-like cloud in-house with anything (including OpenStack), and last wave of startups in OpenStack space going under.